nickcrider/ot-docs/docs/simulating.md

-# Simulating on the Commnd Line
+# Simulating on the Command Line

 Simluating protocols requires the `opentrons` package installed.
 The best way to do that is to get it from Python's